triton-inference-server/server/docs/model_configuration.md

   configuration.

-* If the default configuration results in latency values that are withing your latency budget, try one or both of the following to trade off increased latency for increased throughput:
+* If the default configuration results in latency values that are within your latency budget, try one or both of the following to trade off increased latency for increased throughput:

   * Increase maximum batch size.